pegerto/kinesthesia/README.md

 Kinesthesia simplify the operational complexity of managing a Kafka cluster
 <p>

 Kinesthesia, is the sense that lets us perceive the location, movement, and action of parts of the body.
-This term define the main goal of this project  that allow the user to percive and sense the actions on the cluster simplifying the operations.
+This term define the main goal of this project  that allow the user to percive and sense data availability and movement in Apache Kafka.

 # 🚀 Install